netconstructor/acf-location-field/README.md

 ### Installation

-This plugin can be treated as both a WP plugin and a theme include.
+This add-on can be treated as both a WP plugin and a theme include.

 **Install as Plugin**